 Evidencing the above claim is an oft-cited paper from 2003 which sought to demonstrate US labour market discrimination.
 It found that applications for positions with stereotypical African American names were 50% less likely to receive call-backs as compared to applications with white sounding names.

 Therefore, whilst these studies demonstrate how labour market discrimination is most certainly real, to make the blanket claim that this is all race based is untrue.
-Perhaps studies that improve the heterogeneity of location types (such as by incorporating more rural areas) used in research can help explore this claim further.

 Finally, activists proclaim that the fact that African Americans receive 10% longer sentences than white Americans for the same crimes as proof of institutionalised racism in America’s judicial system.
 This claim is relatively undisputed, however, it can be argued that such an imbalance is not statistically significant enough to make such a drastic claim.